-- (i) When was your central heating system or partial central heating system installed?
-With previous owner - (ii) Do you have a maintenance contract for the central heating system?
+(i) When was your central heating system or partial central heating system installed?
+New boiler May 2022.
+The rest of the system (radiators) came with the flat when we bought it.

+(ii) Do you have a maintenance contract for the central heating system?